daniel83fr/learning/software-architect.md

 # Table of Contents
 - [Introduction](#introduction)
-- Part1 - Technical F
+- Part1 - Technical Foundation
 1. [Understanding the Role of a Software Architect](#chapter-1)
 2. [Building a Strong Foundation](#chapter-2)
 3. [Cloud Architecture and Microservices](#chapter-3)